 - If you are at your desk, calmly exit the building through the door indicated on the Evacuation Map.
 Do not attempt to collect your personal belongings.

 - Pet Owners: Bring your pet with you.
-All pets should be on leash at all times.
-Carry smaller dogs and cats.
+ALL pets should be on a leash.

 - If you are not at your desk, calmly exit the building through the nearest exit.
 Do not head back to your desk to collect your personal belongings.

 - Pet Owners: Do not attempt to retrieve your pet if they are not with you when the alarm sounds.
 Your pet buddy will evacuate your pet.

 - Pet Buddies: If your buddy pet’s owner is not present, evacuate your buddy pet.